Christophe Van Gerrewey: Research

-The main objective of his research and of his of lab ACHT is developing a comprehensive understanding of contemporary architecture as a cultural discipline in Western Europe.
+The main objective of his research and of his lab ACHT is developing a comprehensive understanding of contemporary architecture as a cultural discipline in Western Europe.
 The method of his research is threefold: critical evaluation of contemporary projects and developments, historical study post-war trends, oeuvres and evolution) and theoretical investigation of the cultural conditions of architectural production since the late 19th century.

 Gerrewey's current research focuses on the critical reception of the work of OMA/Rem Koolhaas (1975-1999), the genesis of the Kunsthal in Rotterdam by OMA/Rem Koolhaas (1987-1992), architectural writers of the twentieth century, the relationship between architecture and philosophy since the Second World War, and a short history of metropolitan theory in Switzerland.

-His texts on architecture, literature, performing arts and visual arts have appeared in magazines such as De Witte Raaf, Etcetera, Ons Erfdeel, De Leeswolf, Domus, De Brakke Dog, De Gids, nY, A +, NRC Handelsblad, Streven, Rekto: Verso, The Architect, The Reactor and Metropolis M. He is a member of the editorial board of the art and architectural magazine De Witte Raaf.
+His texts on architecture, literature, performing arts and visual arts have appeared in magazines such as De Witte Raaf, Etcetera, Ons Erfdeel, De Leeswolf, Domus, De Brakke Dog, De Gids, nY, A +, NRC Handelsblad, Streven, De Groene Amsterdammer, Rekto: Verso, The Architect, The Reactor and Metropolis M. He is a member of the editorial board of the art and architectural magazine De Witte Raaf.

 Literary works

-In 2010 a collection of stories 'Five disease stories' was published.
-And in 2012 he published his debut novel "Op de hoogte" in Antwerp, a novel in letter form about love lost.
+In 2010, the collection Five disease stories was published.
+In 2012, Gerrewey published his debut novel Op de hoogte in Antwerp, a novel in letter form about love lost.
 In 2013 he received the Debuutprijs from boek.be for this, in 2014 the literary prize for East Flanders and in 2016 the "European Union Literature Prize 2016".
-In 2013 his second novel "Train with delay" also appeared.
-In 2015, the essay collection "Over everything and for everyone" followed.
-In 2017 his novel "Werk Werk Werk" was published by Polis.
+In 2013 his second novel, Train with delay, was published.
+In 2015, the essay collection Over everything and for everyone followed.
+In 2017, his novel Werk Werk Werk was published by Polis.